rwblickhan/astro-rwblickhan.org/src/content/newsletters/essentially-a-catholic-tragic-opera.md

 ---

 Finally, a recommendation: if you’re in the Bay Area, consider seeing Masako Miki’s [*Midnight March*](https://www.icasf.org/exhibitions/20-midnight-march) at the ICA, *for free*, while it’s still open!
 (You have a week!!)
 It’s small, but incredibly charming.

+[^note1]: Esoterica alert: he had a [great video](https://youtu.be/3592DMH-eyM?si=4oLCg0zWCWIi1Tpe) this week discussing how Lilith went from a generic demonic entity to the Lilith we all know and love, thanks to a *deeply* satirical tract called *The Alphabet of Ben Sirah*.